-Sherwin Williams recommends Utilize Saniglaze wall system with the GP4410 flat urethane finish.
+An example, Sherwin Williams recommends Utilize Saniglaze wall system with the GP4410 flat urethane finish.
 The 4410 will be the most resistant to high UV scenarios and still hold its color and gloss.

 Utilize warm colors with lower light reflectance values.
 Warmer colors will absorb fugitive UV where as lighter colors will reflect the UV off of its surface.
 [PDM, Protective Coatings Division, Sherwin-Williams Co.]

-You will see The LRV (Light Reflectance Value) decreases as the colors become darker.
+With all paints, the LRV (Light Reflectance Value) decreases as the colors become darker.
 Industrial Safety Colors, and Finish options and Chemical Resistance links below.